First Patent Filing.

 Fault-level currents are transiently handled by allowing the transformer to saturate thereby creating a low impedance connection to ground.
 Additional fault-handling capability is provided by an anti-parallel pair of SCRs across the transformer which are activated at the appropriate moment.

 The patent application has gone forward to the PCT stage (PCT/GB2020/052257) and again the examination report was positive with respect to key claims.
-Publication of the patent application is expected approximately in March 2021.

 The application enters national phase in March 2022.